Vietnam.vn - Nền tảng quảng bá Việt Nam

 Beware of "huge" discount packages

 * The Ho Chi Minh City Department of Education and Training has repeatedly stated that private schools must collect tuition fees according to regulations and cannot collect them long-term.
-However, many schools seem to still "ignore" this.
+However, many schools seem to "ignore" this.
 What do you think is the reason?

 * So how careful should we be with these tuition packages, madam?

 - Actually, there are some schools that do well and properly with tuition packages.
-The first school to have a tuition package program in Ho Chi Minh City was more than 10 years ago, and now they have passed the first phase of refunding money (according to the refund package) to parents, and everything is still going smoothly.
-If everything goes well, it is a "win-win" form, students get to study at a low price, and the school has investment capital in the initial stage.
+The first school to have a tuition package program in Ho Chi Minh City was more than 10 years ago, and now they have passed the first phase of refunding money (according to the refund package) to parents, and everything is still going well.
+If everything goes well, it is a "win-win" form, students can study at a low price, and the school has investment capital in the initial stage.

 To prevent more cases like Saigon Star